matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - `sources/destructible`
 - `settings/stopAfter`
 - `settings/remappings`
-- `settings/optimizer/*`: the `solc` optimizer is always enabled and is not configurable
+- `settings/optimizer/*`: the `solc` optimizer is always enabled and is not configurable.
 - `settings/evmVersion`
 - `settings/debug`
-- `settings/metadata`: we request metadata with default settings for consistency
+- `settings/metadata`: we request metadata with default settings for consistency.
 - `settings/outputSelection/def`
 - `settings/modelChecker`